Niqtan/Pendulum-ni-Bathala/README.md

 **Pendulum ni Bathala** (Bathala’s Pendulum) is an electromagnetic pendulum designed to swing indefinitely using electromagnetic pulses until the lithium ion battery is drained.
 By gluing together principles of **electromagnetism**, this project demonstrates how energy can be transferred efficiently to keep the pendulum in constant motion without any manual force.

-This project serves as both an **educational tool** for understanding electromagnetism (primarily Faraday's 1s t Law) and a **practical demonstration** of how electromagnetic forces can sustain motion with minimal energy loss.
+This project serves as both an **educational tool** for understanding electromagnetism (primarily Faraday's 1st Law) and a **practical demonstration** of how electromagnetic forces can sustain motion with minimal energy loss.

 ## How It Works